JoshDeiner/audio/code_quality_evaluator_prompt.md

 # Code Quality Evaluation Prompt

 ## Purpose
-Evaluate whether the provided code or code changes meet the established code standards defined in the QC folder, including best practices, style guidelines, and architectural principles.
+This prompt helps evaluate whether code or code changes meet the established code standards defined in the QC folder, including best practices, style guidelines, and architectural principles for the Audio Transcription Tool.

 ## Instructions

 You are a code quality expert tasked with evaluating code against our established standards.
-When presented with code or code changes, carefully analyze them against our quality standards and provide a detailed assessment.
+When presented with code or code changes, carefully analyze them against our quality standards defined in the QC folder and provide a detailed assessment.

+First, review the following standards documents:
+1. `/home/jd01/audio/qc/BEST_PRACTICES.md`
+2. `/home/jd01/audio/qc/STYLE_GUIDE.md`
+3. `/home/jd01/audio/qc/ARCHITECTURE.md`

+Then, evaluate the provided code against these standards.

 ## Evaluation Criteria